Toys (film): Production

 The film has often been noted for many of its outdoor scenes, which feature the Palouse region.
 All of the outdoor scenes, including the trailer, were filmed on location in southeastern Washington near Rosalia and north-central Idaho.

 Release and reception

 Promotion

 The film was publicized with a trailer that features Williams walking through a large undulating field of green grass, breaking the fourth wall and talking to the audience.
-This trailer was parodied on the TV show, The Simpsons, in the episode, "Burns' Heir", substituting Mr. Burns for Williams.
+This trailer was parodied on fifth season of the TV show, The Simpsons, in the episode, "Burns' Heir", substituting Charles Montgomery Burns (Harry Shearer) for Williams.

 Box office

 Toys was released in 1,272 venues, earning $4,810,027 and ranking sixth in its opening weekend, second among new releases, behind Forever Young.
 The film would ultimately gross $23,278,931 in North America, making it a commercial failure based on a $50 million budget.

 Critical response

 The film has an approval rating of 29% on Rotten Tomatoes, based on 28 reviews, and an average score of 4.5/10.
 The website's consensus reads: "Like a colorfully overengineered gewgaw on the shelf, Toys might look like fun, but its seemingly limitless possibilities lead mainly to confusion and disappointment."
+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

 Kenneth Turan of the Los Angeles Times stated that what made the film "that much sadder a failure is that everyone involved must have sincerely felt they were doing the Lord's work, care and concern going hand in hand with an almost total miscalculation of mood.
 Even Robin Williams, so lively a voice in Aladdin, is on beatific automatic pilot here, preferring to be warm and cuddly when a little of his energy (paradoxically on splendid display in the film's teaser trailer) is desperately called for.
 The Grinch Who Stole Christmas seems to have stripped the life from this film as well, leaving a pretty shell, expensive but hollow, in its place."

 Peter Travers wrote in Rolling Stone, "To cut Toys a minor break, it is ambitious.
 It is also a gimmicky, obvious and pious bore, not to mention overproduced and overlong."